djeada/Linux-Notes/notes/networking.md

 ### Understanding DNS

-1. **Local Resolution**: Before resorting to DNS servers, a computer will first check its local `/etc/hosts` file to see if there's a stored mapping for the requested domain to an IP address.
+1. Before resorting to DNS servers, a computer will first check its local `/etc/hosts` file to see if there's a stored mapping for the requested domain to an IP address.

-2. **Configured DNS Server**: If the `/etc/hosts` doesn't have the needed mapping, the system consults the `/etc/resolv.conf` file to determine which DNS server it should query.
+2. If the `/etc/hosts` doesn't have the needed mapping, the system consults the `/etc/resolv.conf` file to determine which DNS server it should query.

-3. **Query Process**: The computer sends a request to the identified DNS server to fetch the corresponding IP address for the domain.
+3. The computer sends a request to the identified DNS server to fetch the corresponding IP address for the domain.

 ### Modifying DNS Settings

-Different DNS servers offer various advantages, from improved browsing speeds and enhanced security features to circumventing geoblocks on certain websites.
-By adjusting your DNS settings, you can leverage these benefits.
+Changing DNS servers can provide various benefits, including faster browsing, improved security, and the ability to bypass regional restrictions on websites.
+Adjusting your DNS settings can help you take advantage of these features.

-#### Steps to Alter DNS Settings:
+I. Using `nmtui`

-1. **Via `nmtui`:** The Network Manager Text User Interface (`nmtui`) offers a straightforward, text-centric method to tweak network settings, inclusive of DNS configurations.
-Start `nmtui`, choose "Edit a connection," pick your intended connection to adjust, and under the "IPv4 CONFIGURATION" or "IPv6 CONFIGURATION" sections, input your preferred DNS servers.
+The Network Manager Text User Interface (`nmtui`) is a user-friendly, text-based tool for modifying network configurations, including DNS settings.
+To adjust DNS configurations:

-2. **By Direct Configuration File Edits:** Directly amending configuration files remains a viable option.
-Navigate to `/etc/sysconfig/network-scripts`.
-Every network interface has a tied file, e.g., `ifcfg-eth0` corresponds to the primary Ethernet connection.
-Access the file related to your connection, then incorporate or revise the `DNS1`, `DNS2`, etc. entries with the DNS server IP addresses you'd like to utilize.

-Example:
+- Launch `nmtui`.
+- Select "Edit a connection".
+- Choose the connection you wish to modify.
+- Under the "IPv4 CONFIGURATION" or "IPv6 CONFIGURATION" sections, enter your preferred DNS server addresses.

+II.
+Direct Configuration File Edits

+Editing configuration files manually is another method to set DNS servers.
+Follow these steps:

+- Go to `/etc/sysconfig/network-scripts`.
+- Each network interface has an associated configuration file, like `ifcfg-eth0` for the primary Ethernet connection.
+- Open the relevant file for your connection.
+- Add or change `DNS1`, `DNS2`, etc., to the desired DNS server IP addresses.

+Example configuration:

 ```
 DEVICE=eth0